 - Day trade Bitcoin watching for buy or sell signals (staying glued to your screen).

-- Staking your Bitcoin can earn approximate 5-7% return per year in addition to holding it.
+- Staking your Bitcoin can earn approximately 5-7% return per year in addition to holding it.

-- Use crypto trading bots to trade Bitcoin automatically around the clock.
+- Use a crypto trading bot to trade Bitcoin automatically around the clock.